cllopes/reactathon/material/3_redux/readme.md

 ### How does Redux Differ from Flux?

-`Flux` is just a pattern with no concrete implementations while `Redux` is a library which based on the `Flux Architecture` it does things it's own way.
+`Flux` is just a pattern with no concrete implementations while `Redux` is a library which based on the `Flux Architecture` it does things its own way.

  - `Redux` only has one central store, while Flux has the convention of multiple stores per application.